Modeling and Analysing Respondent Driven Sampling as a Counting Process: Results

-The similarity of eq (3) to the widespread Susceptible-Infected-Removed (SIR) epidemiological model \cite{AB2000} is quite striking.
-In the simplest version\footnote{Most of the more elaborate epidemiological models could be adapted as well for RDS.
-For example, it is also possible to consider the case where a person's probability to recruit new individuals is proportional to his degree.
-In this case we need to replace $I_t$ in eq (3) with $\tilde{I_t}$ which is the number of \textquotedblleft edges" sampled so far; i.e., if $x_t$ is the observation at time point $t$, with $x_t = 0$ if no one was sampled and $x_t = k$ otherwise ($k$ being the degree of the sampled individual) then $\tilde{I_t} = \int (x_t)dt - I_t$.
-An even more general \textquotedblleft recruitment" is considered in ref. \cite{Britton98} addressing contagion and estimation in multitype epidemics.} of the SIR model the susceptible set, $S$, is depleted at a rate, $dS$, proportional to its size and the size of the infected set, $I$, i.e. $dS = -\beta ISdt$.
-Thus, in RDS the \textquotedblleft inviting" set is analogous to the infectious set in standard epidemiology modeling.
-Similarly, $N-n$ is the analog of the susceptible set, $S$, in standard epidemiology modeling.
-However, previous epidemiology-related works \cite{Rida91,Britton98,AB2000} have usually focused on the transmission parameters (in our model $\beta_k$'s), which are the least relevant to our application.
-As such they also assume knowledge of the degree distribution, which in our case is not only unknown but moreover it is actually one of the main objects of interest.
+\paragraph{Relation to other domains.} The similarity of Eq.(\ref{intense}) to the widespread Susceptible-Infected-Removed (SIR) epidemiological model \citep{AB2000} is quite striking.
+In the simplest version of the SIR model\footnote{Most of the more elaborate epidemiological models could also be adapted for RDS.
+For example, it is also possible to consider the case where the probability of a person recruiting new individuals is proportional to his degree.
+In this case we need to replace $I_t$ in Eq.(\ref{intense}) with $\tilde{I_t}$, which is the number of edges sampled so far; i.e., if $x_t$ is the observation at time point $t$, with $x_t = 0$ if no one was sampled and $x_t = k$ otherwise ($k$ being the degree of the sampled individual), then $\tilde{I_t} = \int (x_t)dt - I_t$.
+An even more general recruitment mechanism is considered by \citet{Britton98}, addressing contagion and estimation in multitype epidemics.}, the susceptible set, $S$, is depleted at a rate, $dS$, proportional to its size and the size of the infected set, $I$: $dS = -\beta ISdt$.
+Thus, in RDS the ``inviting'' set is analogous to the infectious set in standard epidemiological modeling.
+Similarly, \mbox{$N-n$} is the analog of the susceptible set, $S$.
+However, previous epidemiology-related works \citep{Rida91,Britton98,AB2000} have usually focused on the transmission parameters ($\beta_k$'s in our model), which are the least relevant to our application.
+As such they also assume knowledge of the degree distribution, which in our case is not only unknown, but actually one of the main objects of interest.